Dog Bite Lawyer in Phoenix

+Dog Bite Lawyer in Phoenix

 Emotions run high after a dog attack, especially if the victim is a child.
 If you or a loved one has been attacked by a dog, then you will need an experienced lawyer who is familiar with your states specific dog bite laws and regulations.

-Here at Lerner and Rowe, our personal injury attorneys know how to work with industry experts to ensure that your dog bite injury case is properly handled and settled to the full extent of the law.
+Here at Lerner and Rowe, our personal injury attorneys know how to work with industry experts to ensure proper handling of your dog bite injury case.
+We will also help ensure that your case settles to the full extent of the law.

 - Investigate the dog’s behavioral history, the property where the attack took place and the pet owner